-GO Expertise Score: 5 Two aspects of Austria's governance system limit the efficiency of interministerial coordination.
-First, members of the Council of Ministers all enjoy the same legal status.
-The federal chancellor, who chairs the Council of Ministers, is only first among equals.
+GO Expertise Score: 5

+Two aspects of Austria's governance system limit the efficiency of interministerial coordination.
+First, members of the cabinet ("Ministerrat," which is officially translated as the Council of Ministers but is essentially a cabinet) all enjoy the same legal status.
+The federal chancellor, who chairs the cabinet, is only first among equals.
 He or she has no formal authority over the other members of the council.
 Secondly, with the exception of the years between 1966 and 1983, Austria has been governed by coalitions since 1945.
 This further reduces the authority of the head of government, as another member of the government - typically the vice-chancellor, is head of another part in the coalition.
 The result is a significant fragmentation of strategic capacities.
 Responsibility within the government is distributed among highly autonomous ministers and among political parties linked by a coalition agreement but nevertheless competing for votes.

 The Federal Chancellery does have a department called the Legal and Constitutional Service (Verfassungsdienst), which is responsible for checking the constitutionality of policy proposals coming from the various ministries.
 Another instrument of oversight is the evaluation of policy effects (Wirkungsorientierte Folgenabschätzung, WFA) that as of 2013 must be integrated into every policy proposal.
 Under this policy, every draft law has to include an evaluation of its effects in financial, social and other terms, thus enabling other members of government to evaluate its consequences.
-The federal Cabinet is de facto a collective leadership, complicated by the conflicting interests of coalition partners.
+The cabinet is de facto a collective leadership, complicated by the conflicting interests of coalition partners.